Brownian motion on stable looptrees: Resistance and Random Walk Scaling Limit Results

-Informally, we do this in the natural way: by drawing loops corresponding to points in $V$, and joining these along the tree structure of $\La$ in the appropriate way.
-The best way to illustrate this is through the example in Figure \ref{fig:resistance metric}, where we take $V$ to be the set of red points, and form $V^{\wedge}$ by adding the set of green points that correspond to the most recent common ancestors of pairs of points in $V$.
+Informally, we do this in the natural way: by drawing loops corresponding to points in $V$, and joining these appropriately.
+In Figure \ref{fig:resistance metric}, we take $V$ to be the set of red points, and form $V^{\wedge}$ by adding the set of green points that correspond to the most recent common ancestors of pairs of points in $V$.
 The gold point corresponds to the root of the whole looptree, and the blue points correspond to extra vertices that we denote by expressions of the form $\rho_{u,v}$ below.
 Formally, we can construct our discrete picture as as follows: \begin{enumerate} \item \textit{Extend $V$ to include all the recent common ancestors of points in $V$.} Set

 \item \textit{Draw loops corresponding to points in $V^{\wedge}$.} Define an equivalence relation $\sim_L$ on $V^{\wedge}$ by setting $v_i \sim_L v_j$ if and only if they have exactly the same set of strict ancestors.